โš ๏ธ

 EPR / PROArt.
 44โ€“49 PPWR

 Extended Producer Responsibility: policy requiring producers to bear financial responsibility for end-of-life management of their packaging.
-A PRO (Producer Responsibility Organisation) is the collective scheme through which producers fulfill EPR obligations (e.g., CITEO, CONAI, Verpact, ARA).
+A PRO (Producer Responsibility Organization) is the collective scheme through which producers fulfill EPR obligations (e.g., CITEO, CONAI, Verpact, ARA).

 Deposit Return System (DRS)Art.
 50 PPWR